 Some Sommeliers just have the knack.
 They nail the recomendation every time, because they’ve put in the hard yards learning about all the different styles of wine – they know the producers, the regions, the varieties.
 They’re gracious, generous and switched on.

-All in all, they’re the types that would dare commit any of the ‘somm crimes’ we’ve listed below….if you catch the sommelier doing any of these, confiscate their corkscrew. (luckily these crimes are few and far between, as most sommeliers are consumate professionals, but, like anything, it pays to watch out….)
+All in all, they’re the types that wouldn't dare commit any of the ‘somm crimes’ we’ve listed below….if you catch the sommelier doing any of these, confiscate their corkscrew. (luckily these crimes are few and far between, as most sommeliers are consummate professionals, but, like anything, it pays to watch out….)

 1. Serving Wines too Cold

 Nothing worse.
 Literally, you’ve splashed the cash on a fancy bottle of Burgundy or maybe an old Aussie Shiraz, and the wine comes out at about 4 degrees.
 We get it, it’s hot in Australia, so better keep the bottles chilled….but you still want to be able to taste the wine!

 Kind of connected to service temperature, but can also be other issues.
 If your bottle comes to the table with a ripped/torn label, or maybe crinkled as though it’s got wet….chances are it has.
 Wine needs to be treated like a perishable food item – stable, cool temperature, no direct light, little movement, adequate humidity.
 If any of these get missed, your bottle could suffer.
 And nobody wants that.

 3. Offering the list straight to the man